2bttns/2bttns/app/README.md

 ### Docker Compose

-We use Docker Compose to initialize a `dev-db` and `test-db` PostgreSQL databases.
+We use Docker Compose to initialize `dev-db` and `test-db` PostgreSQL databases.
 Be sure to have Docker with Docker Compose installed and running before running tests.

 You can modify the database container credentials in `docker-compose.yml`.